aave/upgradeable-configurable-rights-pool/README.md

 #### `newCrp`

-Creates new ConfigurableRightsPools with the caller as the contract controller.
+Creates new Proxy for ConfigurableRightsPools with the caller as the contract controller.

 ##### Params
 * `address factoryAddress` - BFactory address.
 * `PoolParams poolParams` - Structure holding the main parameters that define this pool
 * `RightsManager.Rights rights` - Structure defined in an external linked library, with boolean flags for each right
+* `smartPoolImplementation` - Address of the implementation contract for the CRP
+* `proxyAdmin` - Address to be assigned as admin of the proxy contract that uses the CRP implementation

 ##### Pool Params structure
 * `string poolTokenSymbol` - Symbol of the Balancer Pool Token representing this pool